Mt. Shasta system resiliency

 Local impact

-• The project areas will include Mt.
-Shasta, the downtown area, and Mt.
-Shasta Ski Resort.
+• The project areas include Mt.
+Shasta, the downtown area, Mt.
+Shasta Ski Resort and areas south of Mt.
+Shasta.

 Progress to-date